Bents Garden Centre: Expansion

 In 1982 Bents became one of the first garden centres in the country to open a café.
 The decision to add a catering facility came at a time of renewed expansion to create more indoor space.
 It was a bold move and would prove to be a significant step in the company's development and direction.

 The business thrived and in 1995 underwent further expansion with additional space added on to the existing building.
 In 1998 almost all of the old garden centre buildings were demolished, replaced by new state-of-the-art continental style structures.
 Ron Bent's visionary approach to garden centre retailing was recognised in 2012 when he was awarded a lifetime achievement award by the garden retail industry.

 Recent years

-The early 2000s saw the next generation of the Bents family become involved in the business as Ron's son Matthew took over as managing director.
-In September 2001, a 450-seat restaurant and an Italian-style cafe opened on the site.
-The Open Skies Glass House was introduced in 2007 with a roof that's open when the sun shines but closes when it rains, allowing customers to shop for their plants whatever the weather.
+The early 2000s saw the next generation of the Bents family become involved in the business, as Ron's son Matthew took over as managing director.
+In September 2001, a 450-seat restaurant and an Italian-style café opened on the site.
+The Open Skies Glass House was introduced in 2007 with a roof that is open when the sun shines but closes when it rains, allowing customers to shop for their plants whatever the weather.